Pau Prim

-Pau Prim Coma (born 22 February 2006) is a Spanish professional footballer who plays as a midfielder for Al Sadd.
+Pau Prim Coma (born 22 February 2006) is a Spanish professional footballer who plays as a midfielder for Qatar Stars League club Al-Sadd.

 Club career

+Barcelona

 Born in Castellbisbal, Barcelona, Catalonia, Prim started playing football at the age of 4 with his hometown club before signing for Barcelona in 2012.
 He was named captain in the youth squads for Barça and rose to the Juvenil A squad after starting on his debut against Viktoria Plzeň in the UEFA Youth League.

 Despite having been recently promoted to the U19 side during the 2022–23 season, Prim was named as an unused substitute in Barça's 2–1 defeat to Celta on 4 June, and was one of six youth players to make their first team debut in a friendly match against Vissel Kobe just two days later.
 In addition to his debut, Prim made his Barcelona B debut on 27 August 2023 in a 1–0 defeat to SD Logroñés in their opening match of the 2023–24 Primera Federación.

+Al Sadd

+On 1 July 2025, Prim joined Qatar Stars League club Al Sadd SC.
+He signed a contract with the club until 2029.

 International career

-A Spanish youth international, Prim has represented the Spanish U16 and U17.
-He was named in the Spain U17 squad that played in the 2023 European Championship.
+A youth international for Spain, Prim was named in the Spain U17 squad for the 2023 UEFA European Under-17 Championship in Hungary, and later that year was included in the squad for the 2023 FIFA U-17 World Cup in Indonesia.
+He also played for the under-19 team.

-In August 2023, Prim was left out of the Spanish U18 selection due to first team commitments under Xavi.
+In August 2023, Prim was left out of the Spain U18 selection due to first team commitments under Xavi.